 - Time: 4 months, 6-8 hours/week self-paced

-For those wanting to do a MicroBachelors program in Databases, NYU offers this amazing program through edX.
+For those wanting to do a MicroBachelors Program in Databases, New York University offers this amazing program through edX.
 This course will teach you everything you need to know about relational databases and relational database management systems.

 This course specifically focuses on SQL.
 It will teach you how to use the open-source relational database MySQL.
-You will learn how to apply queries in SQL, apply concepts of entity integrity constraint and referential integrity constraint, and how to create, edit and delete data in a SQL database.
+You will learn how to apply queries in SQL and apply concepts of entity integrity constraint and referential integrity constraint.
+Likewise, you will create, edit, and delete data in an SQL database.

 The Ultimate MySQL Bootcamp: Go from SQL Beginner to Expert